Guide to Ski Trips Near Phoenix

 If you don’t want to ski, you can simply enjoy the gorgeous ride to the top of the slopes, which many people rave about.
 After your ride, enjoy some homemade fudge and explore their gift shop.
 The resort also occasionally offers seasonal events.
 They hold an Oktoberfest special event annually that is sure to delight music lovers, foodies, and beer enthusiasts.

 Ski Valley is known for not having tons of parking space, due to being a smaller resort.
-A charter bus is a good option to conveniently pick your group up and drop them off.
+A charter bus from our network is a good option to conveniently pick your group up and drop them off.

 Sunrise Ski Park